On the automorphism group of non-necessarily normal affine toric varieties: Homogeneous decomposition of locally nilpotent derivations

 \section{Homogeneous decomposition of locally nilpotent derivations}

-Let $B$ be an $S$-graded finitely generated algebra where $S$ is a finitely generated cancellative monoid and let $\partial\colon B\to B$ be a derivation.
+Let $B$ be a finitely generated $S$-graded algebra with unit element where $S$ is a finitely generated cancellative monoid and let $\partial\colon B\to B$ be a derivation.
 Since $\partial$ is a linear map, it can be decomposed into homogeneous pieces.
-In the following proposition, we show that only finitely many such homogeneous pieces are non trivial and that each such homogeneous piece is again a derivation.
+In the following proposition, we show that only finitely many such homogeneous pieces are non-trivial and that each such homogeneous piece is again a derivation.